maxbarrett/valideater/README.md

 });
 ```

-List of validation checks and their corresponding default error message:
+List of validation checks and default error messages:

 * alpha:			'Value must be letters',
 * alphanumeric:	'Letters and numbers required',